praeclarum/Netjs/README.md

 * **Async** does not work
 * **Gotos** only sometimes work
 * **Regexes** have some problems:
-	- **Named groups** don't work
+	- Named groups don't work (we rely on the browser's regex implementation)
 	- Match Group Index only works if you capture everything
-* Integer casts with the expactation of performing a Truncate operation don't work
+* Integer casts with the expectation of performing a Truncate operation don't work ()
 * **Seriously,** watch it with those overloads

 If any of these bother you, then please go use [JSIL][].

 [JSIL]: http://jsil.com

+## Thank you!

+Netjs owes the majority of its intelligence to [NRefactory][] and [ILSpy][]'s decompiler.
+Without these projects, Netjs would not exist.
+Thank you!